k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

 ### Default LUI

-When an entity is extracted from the source environment, and the *Create data snapshot (version)* checkbox is checked, i.e., there is no need to create a separate entity snapshot upon each task execution, the LUI format is as follows:
+When an entity is extracted from the source environment, and the *Create data snapshot (version)* checkbox is checked — meaning a separate entity snapshot is not required for each task execution — the LUI format is as follows:

 ```
 <Source Env><separator><entity id>